Real models for the framed little $n$-disks operads: Equivariant Kontsevich morphism

-Of course, this element is defined in the same way as $m$ before, except that one uses the propagator $\Omega$ instead of $\Omega_{sm}$.
-However, one checks that the two elements $m$, $\tilde m$ are in fact identical. \begin{lemma} The element $\tilde m$ is a Maurer-Cartan element.
-It is the image of $m$ under the map of dg Lie algebras $\GC_n\hat \otimes H(BG)\to \GC_n\hat \otimes \Omega(BG)$ induced by the map \eqref{equ:HBGtoOmega}. \end{lemma} \begin{proof} The first statement clearly follows from the second and Proposition \ref{prop:mMC}.
+This element is defined in the same way as $m$ before, except that one uses the propagator $\Omega$ of section \ref{sec:propagator} instead of the "Cartan" version $\Omega_{sm}$.
+However, one checks that the two elements $\tm^n$, $\tilde \tm^n$ are in fact identified via the comparison morphism $\Phi$. \begin{lemma} The element $\tilde \tm^n$ is a Maurer-Cartan element.
+It is the image of $\tm^n$ under the map of dg Lie algebras $\GC_n^+\hat \otimes H(B\SO(n))\to \GC_n^+\hat \otimes \Omega_{\SO(n)}^{PA}(*)$ induced by the map \eqref{equ:Phi point}. \end{lemma} \begin{proof} The first statement clearly follows from the second and Corollary \ref{cor:mMC}.
 To see the second statement, denote by $I_{sm}$ and $I$ the two integrands appearing in \eqref{equ:MCelement} and \eqref{equ:MCelement2}.
 Then by \eqref{equ:Phipdef} the integrands differ only by contractions with vector fields on $\FM_n$, i.e., $I=\Phi(I_{sm})$ is the same as $\left(\prod_{j=1}^r(1+ \eta_j \otimes \iota_{\xi_{j}} ) \right) I_{sm}$ up to an identification of basic forms with forms on the quotient.
 In particular, the contractions necessarily produce forms that are not of top degree along $\FM_n$, and hence do not contribute to the integral.
 Hence the only surviving terms in the integrals in \eqref{equ:MCelement2} are those already present in \eqref{equ:MCelement}. \end{proof}